Gene Loves Jezebel: Two Genes Loving Jezebel: 1997–present

-On December 1, 2023, Jay Aston's Gene Loves Jezebel released their tenth studio album, Love Death Sorrow, on Cleopatra Records to critical acclaim.
+On 1 December 2023, Jay Aston's Gene Loves Jezebel released their tenth studio album, Love Death Sorrow, on Cleopatra Records to critical acclaim.
 In his review of Love Death Sorrow for Goldmine Magazine, Dave Thompson wrote “It not only sounds like a classic Jezzies album, it feels like one as well — at the same time as dodging any accusation of treading water or restating old ground.
 The band have already lived through their glory days.
 Now they're celebrating their most glorious."
 Thomson also praised the guitar work of James Stevenson saying "Stevenson is playing some of the most grandiosely incisive guitar of his life right now."
 James Stevenson left the band in the summer of 2025.

 In popular culture

 The 2017 album Goths by The Mountain Goats contains the song "Abandoned Flesh," which chronicles the history of Gene Loves Jezebel, including a reference to this Wikipedia page.

+Their song 'Cow', features in 27 Dresses (2008).